agentio/atiquette/README.md

 # atiquette

-A lightweight Lexicon compiler for AT Protocol applications.
+Lightweight tools and components for AT Protocol applications.